 This time I took it to a new level.

 I did some extensive work on creating an avatar of my ideal customer (for Putler to begin with, and then other businesses).
 I did it while I was attending Jeff Walker’s Product Launch Formula Live event in April 2017.

 Here are some questions from Jeff’s training to help you craft avatars for your business.

 I created multiple avatars.
+I realized I’m not my avatar.
 How they think is different from how I think.
 My focus while creating a product, site, email, offer or anything – should always be the prospect.

 I took a number of steps after this.